Bani Abidi: They Died Laughing

 The artist Bani Abidi from Karachi, Pakistan is one of the most remarkable artists of her generation.
 As the daughter of Indian parents, Abidi grew up in Pakistan, lived in the United States for many years, and now resides in Berlin.
 In her films, she often assumes the role of the narrator and urban archaeologist.
 She addresses topics related to her own heritage and the geopolitical tensions between the neighbouring countries of Pakistan and India.
 Her artistic works are frequently characterised by humorous takes on political and cultural issues.

-The exhibition will be supplemented by an extensive accompanying programme, tours and educational activities.
+The exhibition has been supplemented by an extensive accompanying programme, tours and educational activities.

 Curator: Natasha Ginwala (IND)